 Let’s say you need 2,000 calories per day, with 50% of calories coming from carbohydrates, 20% coming from protein, and 30% of calories coming from fat.
 This comes out to 250g of carbs, 100g of protein, and 67g of fat per day.

 Tips to Stay on Top of Macros on a Busy Day

 There’s no need to fret if you have days without access to your kitchen, or don’t have time to visit your go-to healthy restaurant or shops.
 With these simple tips and tricks, you will be able to stay on top of your macro goals – even on the busiest of days.

 Here are 5 tips and ideas to help you stay on top of your macro goals:

-Protein bars are a convenient way to nourish yourself when you’re low on time.
-Look for bars that are low in sugar, and high in fiber and protein.
-Our chocolate fudge flavored healthy protein bars are a great example that not only meet these nutrition targets but taste great as well.
+Protein cookies are a convenient way to nourish yourself when you’re low on time.
+Look for cookies that are lower in sugar contet, and high in fiber and protein.
+Our chocolate chip protein cookie a great example that not only meet these nutrition targets but taste great as well.

 Stick to a Schedule